 With the increasing use of Internet in the world, the data threats are doubling and more severe too.
 If you are serious about your website, you need to pay attention to WordPress security.
 In this guide, we share a quick help guide for System Administrators on WordPress site scanning.

 Hosting facts says that there are 4 plus billion internet users, out of which 2 billion people uses eCommerce websites.
 In the first quarter of 2019, there are about 1.9 billion websites in the world.
 Whereas out of these websites WordPress is the most popularly used CMS in the world.
 Also, the report indicates that around 0.1 million websites are getting hacked every day and WordPress stands at 80%.

-Knowing the needs of WordPress security, lots of comprehensive plugins and tools are available which helps prevent malware infections and data threats.
+Knowing the needs of WordPress security, lots of comprehensive plugins and tools are available.
+This helps prevent malware infections and data threats.
 These tools include vulnerability scanners too.
 If the percentage of hacking increases, preventive measures also needs to be increased to a level high.
 Along with various proactive plans on web security, there should be plans for disaster recovery and awareness on upcoming threats.

 Need for site Scanning:

 This guide can help system administrators to do periodic checks and find out malicious code injections / viruses.
 When their online / offline tools fail to bring it to their attention or fail in mitigating the infected files.

 The WordPress sites are hacked through code injections, database injections, malware infections, backdoor executions, weaker file permissions and passwords, third party plugins and themes.
 There is an article available in the WordPress Official website about how to harden the WordPress website by improving the database and web security, correcting the file and folder permissions, setting up scanners, firewalls and security plugins, etc.